codatio/codat-docs/docs/sync-for-expenses/sync-process/updating-expenses.md

 This saves your SMB customers’ time and helps reduce errors, because they won’t need to make changes to their expense management platform and their accounting package separately.

-Use our [Endpoint name](endpoint link to API ref) to edit the following expense transaction metadata:
+Use our [update expense-transactions](https://docs.codat.io/sync-for-expenses-api#/operations/update-expense-dataset) endpoint to edit the following expense transaction metadata:
 - Net expense amount
 - Tax amount of the spend
 - Tax rate reference associated with the spend